 Damages are an essential element of any personal injury lawsuit.
 Most personal injury cases focus on compensatory damages, which are designed to compensate the plaintiff for the injuries that the defendant caused.
 But occasionally, a personal injury plaintiff may be able to pursue both compensatory damages and what are known as punitive damages.
+Punitive damages are awarded in certain cases to punish the defendant for particularly egregious behavior and to deter similar conduct in the future.
 Keep reading to learn more.

 What Are Punitive Damages Designed to Do?